Xcaciv/XCBatch/README.md

     // do it
     myQueue.Dispatch();

 In this example, you need to create MyProcessor to specify what to do with the source.
-In this case the source is a series of integers.
-Specify how to handle a type of source:
+In this example the source is a series of integers.
+The most efficient implementation woud use integers representing object ids or database row ids.
+Once you define the data queued you need to specify how to handle that type of source:

     // Implement processor class
     public class MyProcessor